Australian agricultural exports

 - Export Competition – Government funded export subsidies and related measures.

-- Domestic Support – payments that Governments provide to producers.
+- Domestic Support – payments or other support that Governments provide to producers.

 Trade reform and global food security